 20. Free Hotel Stays

 Want free hotel stays?
 One of the fastest ways to get them is by using a hotel rewards credit card.
-Here’s a roundup of some of the our favorite hotel rewards credit cards.
+Here’s a roundup of some of our favorite hotel rewards credit cards.
 If that’s not your thing, you could always join a hotel loyalty program and earn points that will ultimately earn you free stays.
 (It’s faster with the credit card, though.)

 21. Free Flights